How a congresswoman's Foreign Affairs Committee seat became a pipeline to millions for her husband's investment firm

 Ivanhoe Atlantic - Guinea/Liberia

-Key Connection: Dr. J. Peter Pham, former U.S. Special Envoy for the Sahel & Great Lakes Regions, serves on Rose Lake's advisory board AND is Chairman of Ivanhoe Atlantic.
+Key Connection: Dr. J. Peter Pham, former U.S. Special Envoy for the Sahel & Great Lakes Regions, has been described as Chairman of Ivanhoe Atlantic while linked to Rose Lake's advisory circle... connecting African diplomacy to the firm's largest reported bet.

 How her committee position directly benefits their investments